ibmresilient/resilient-community-apps/fn_bigfix/README.md

-# Resilient Function - fn_bigfix
+# SOAR Function - fn_bigfix

-This Resilient Function package can be used to perform the following actions from a workflow using the Functions feature of the Resilient
+This SOAR Function package can be used to perform the following actions from a workflow using the Functions feature of the SOAR
 Circuits integration framework.
 ```
-Run Bigfix query for Resilient artifacts to determine if there are any hits.
+Run Bigfix query for SOAR artifacts to determine if there are any hits.
 Retrieve properties of an endpoint, with hits, from Bigfix.
 Remediate hits in Bigfix environment.
 Update status of a Bigfix remediating action.